gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/DesignPatterns/GabrielFalcao/README.md

 ![VisitorPattern](Assets/VisitorPattern.svg)

 ## Strategy
-The `UnitSorts` class ,in `core/src/mindustry/entities`, according to the reference https://refactoring.guru/design-patterns/strategy, determines a **Strategy** design pattern this class exposes algorithms used to sort units based on their properties.
-It is usually used by turrets such as ***foreshadow***, ***malign***, ***lustre***, etc...; to sort through the strongest unit.
+The `UnitSorts` class ,in `core/src/mindustry/entities`, according to the reference https://refactoring.guru/design-patterns/strategy, uses a Strategy design pattern where a single algorithm is attributed to a unit (a Turret in this case).
+The algorithm is responsible for deciding what targets the Turret prioritises, based on properties like distance and strength.
+Named turrets like foreshadow, malign, lustre use an algorithm that sorts the target units by strength.

-Note: This class will be extremely important upon the implementation of the third user story, it combined with some sort of *UI* will be needed to implement the desired functionlalities.
+Note: This class will be extremely important upon the implementation of the third user story, it combined with some sort of *UI* will be needed to implement the desired functionalities.
 ### Relevant Code Snippets
 #### UnitSorts
 ```java